modelica/ModelicaSpecification/Tutorial.md

   L*der(i) = v;
 end Inductor;
 ```
-[^1]: In the Modelica Standard Library model OnePort is a component where the current flowing into the first pin is the
+[^1]: In the Modelica Standard Library model `OnePort` is a component where there is an equation ensuring that the current flowing into the first pin is the
-same as the current flowing out of the second pin, where as model TwoPin is a component where this assumption
+same as the current flowing out of the second pin, where as model `TwoPin` does not have such an equation and this assumption
 does not necessarily hold, e.g., because the component consists internally of a non-trivial electrical circuit.

 The facility is similar to inheritance in other languages.
 Multiple inheritance, i.e., several